Difficulty Chewing Concerns in Kelowna

 If you have trouble chewing, you may choose to eat food that are easier to chew.
-These food types tends to be over processed and less nutritious than healthier, harder to chew foods like vegetables, fruits and meats.
-These choices over time can affect your general health and wellness so this isn’t just about teeth anymore
+These food types tends to be over-processed and less nutritious than healthier, harder-to-chew foods like vegetables, fruits, and meats.
+These choices over time can affect your general health and wellness, so this isn’t just about teeth anymore.

 There can be many reasons why you have trouble chewing:

 You may not have enough teeth to efficiently chew with and/or support your jaw joints.
-So if you are missing Teeth or have loose dentures, you may want to consider dental implants or dental implant supported dentures to replace what is missing.
+So if you are missing Teeth or have loose dentures, you may want to consider dental implants or implant supported dentures to replace what is missing.

-Alternately, you may have enough teeth to chew with but your teeth may not fit together properly causing trauma to your teeth and chewing inefficiencies.
+Alternately, you may have enough teeth to chew with, but your teeth do not fit together properly, causing trauma to your teeth and chewing inefficiencies.
 As a result, your teeth may have worn until they are quite short or too flat.

-Finally, you may be overloading a perfectly good set of teeth and joints by chewing too hard, grinding your teeth or clenching excessively.
+Finally, you may be overloading a perfectly good set of teeth and joints by chewing too hard, grinding your teeth, or clenching excessively.